-The Division of Institutional Advancement coordinates and manages all fundraising activities among faculty, staff, alumni, parents, students, friends, corporations, foundations, community and government agencies and other organizations to provide support for university operations, capital projects, scholarships and endowments.
+The Division of Institutional Advancement coordinates and manages all fundraising activities among faculty, staff, alumni, parents, students, friends, corporations, foundations, community and

+MyWord - access to more resources, such as BannerWeb, Class Schedule, Financial Aid & much more. government agencies and other organizations to provide support for university operations, capital projects, scholarships and endowments.
 Institutional Advancement is also responsible for all marketing and public relations efforts in addition to graphic design and printing services for the university.